P. 207.721.0714 Toll Free: 866.516.8274

 A Medical Administrative Assistant is a versatile professional.
 The duties that are performed vary not only from office to office but even within the same office.
 Medical Administrative Assistants perform routine duties within the offices of many types of health professionals, including physicians, chiropractors, cardiologists and others.
 In addition, individuals can accomplish various jobs in the hospital environment, and some are employed by freestanding emergency centers and surgery centers.

 Opportunities for Certified Medical Administrative Assistants are growing because of the constant change within the medical profession and the surge of cross-training, which means that one individual is trained to do a variety of duties.

-Certified Medical Administrative Assistants perform many duties such as greeting patients as they arrive, obtain basic registration information, assemble patient’s medical records, office accounting, filing, scheduling appointments, handle all correspondence and schedule outpatient procedures and consultations.
+Certified Medical Administrative Assistants greet patients as they arrive, obtain basic registration information, assemble patient’s medical records, office accounting, filing, handle all correspondence and scheduling of outpatient procedures, consultations and appointments.
 In addition, they must have a basic knowledge of procedure and diagnostic coding, the ability to complete insurance forms and to determine insurance coverage and limitations for the patient.

-This course will teach you the practical real-world skills essential for success in the healthcare field.
+This certification program will teach you the practical real-world skills essential for success in the healthcare field.
 This completely inclusive course consists of Medical Terminology, Medical Front Office Skills, EHR/EMR for the Medical Office and the Administrative Medical Assistant.
 You will learn MedTrak electronic records system used in many medical offices.
-In addition, upon completion of all courses, you will sit for your CMAA (Certified Medical Administrative Assistant) Examination through the National Healthcareer Association.
+In addition, upon completion of all courses, you will sit for your CMAA (Certified Medical Administrative Assistant) Examination and Certified Electronic Health Record Specialist (CEHRS) through the National Healthcareer Association.

 Certified Medical Office Specialist